kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 A mature ecosystem should increasingly shift from basic usage questions toward deeper experience sharing.

-## This Changes How We Should Measure Ecosystem Health
+## This Changes How We Should Measure Ecosystem Health { #measure-ecosystem-health }

 Instead of counting: